 Examples of types of travelers who might have an increased risk for CL include ecotourists, adventure travelers, bird watchers, Peace Corps volunteers, missionaries, military personnel, construction workers, and people who do research outdoors at night or twilight.
 However, even short-term travelers in endemic areas have developed CL.

 CL is characterized by skin lesions (open or closed sores), which typically develop within several weeks or months after exposure.
 In some people, the sores first appear months or years later, in the context of trauma (such as skin wounds or surgery).
 The sores can change in size and appearance over time.
-They typically progress from small papules to nodular plaques, and eventually lead to open sores with a raised border and central crater (ulcer), which can be covered with scales or crust.
+They typically progress from small papules to nodular plaques, and often lead to open sores with a raised border and central crater (ulcer), which can be covered with scales or crust.
 The lesions usually are painless but can be painful, particularly if open sores become infected with bacteria.
-Satellite lesions, regional lymphadenopathy (swollen glands), and nodular lymphangitis can be noted.
+Satellite lesions, regional lymphadenopathy, and nodular lymphangitis can be noted.
 The sores usually heal eventually, even without treatment.
 However, they can last for months or years and typically result in scarring.